 Dave and I became good friends.
-And 10 years later I’ve managed to put together my own little sailing resume that would surprise the heck out of that same young kid staring and dreaming at that small boat all those years ago.
+And all these years later I’ve managed to put together my own little sailing resume that would surprise the heck out of that same young kid staring and dreaming at that small boat all those years ago.

 Sure, it’s not much compared to all the old salts out there who have been doing this for a long time.
 But for me, it’s quite the accomplishment for a Flint kid who obsessed with basketball growing up.
 Highlights include:

 - ASA 101/103 sailing course through the Great Lakes Sailing Co. sailing school

 - Several Caribbean sailing trips, including one that was a boat delivery after hurricane season.

 - Crewed on a race boat

 - Captained a 39′ monohull during our own West Grand Traverse Bay sailing trip with friends

 - Sailing to Beaver Island from Northport…in the dark…and the rain…alone at the helm at times.

 - Countless hours spent sailing West Bay in all kinds of weather and on all kinds of boats (we’re lucky…we all live blocks from the water and work in the industry, so impromptu sailing is pretty much the norm)